hajarmst211/customer_churn_prediction/README.md

 # Customer Churn Analysis and Prediction

 A Python-based pipeline for exploring customer demographics and predicting churn using optimized K-Nearest Neighbors (KNN).
 This project automates data cleaning, generates comprehensive visualizations, and tunes a classification model to identify key churn drivers.
+This was a school project, there are still a lot of things to adjust.

 ## Table of Contents
 - [Overview](#overview)